Juma Al Majid: Philanthropy

 At the start of the 1950s, he collaborated with his colleagues Humaid Al Tayer, Abdullah Al Ghurair, and Nasir Rashed Loutah in establishing the first charitable society in Dubai, with the consent of Sheikh Rashed Bin Saeed Al Maktoum.
 They established Jamal Abdul Nasser Secondary School for boys and Amna Secondary Schools for girls.
 In 1983, Juma Al Majid founded the National Charity Schools to assist poor expatriate children in gaining a free education.

 In 1987, Al Majid founded the Islamic and Arabic Studies College in Dubai which provides free education to all.
 This college, which accepts students from the Gulf Cooperation Council (GCC) states, is accredited by Al-Azhar University, Dar Al Uloom College, and the UAE Ministry of Higher Education.

-Al Majid founded the Beit Al Khair Society in 1990.
-He established a public library in 1991, which later evolved into a cultural organisation known as the Juma Al Majid Center for Culture and Heritage, which holds a collection of Arab and Islamic manuscripts.
+In 1989, he established a cultural organisation known as the Juma Al Majid Center for Culture and Heritage, which holds a collection of Arab and Islamic manuscripts.

-He established the first Culture and Heritage Centre in Dubai which is considered one of the worlds most popular scientific and cultural heritage centres.
-He has made significant contributions as a member of the advisory committee for the Centre for The Middle Eastern Studies at the Harvard University, USA.
+The Juma Al Majid Culture and Heritage Centre is considered one of the world’s most popular scientific and cultural heritage centres.
+He has made significant contributions as a member of the advisory committee for the Centre for The Middle Eastern Studies at Harvard University.